The Taranaki Chamber of Commerce makes document certification fast and simple.

 The Taranaki Chamber of Commerce has been providing authentication services for export documents from New Zealand exporters to all countries for over 50 years.

-We certify and return them to you during business hours (8.30am – 5pm, Mon – Fri), however, arrangements can be made for special hours by request.
+We are able to electronically or manually certify and return export documents to you during business hours (8.30am – 5pm, Mon – Fri), however, arrangements can be made for special hours by request.

-Contact us to use the Taranaki Chamber of Commerce Certification Service
+Contact us to use the Taranaki Chamber of Commerce document certification service

 Call 06 759 9080 or email email@example.com